Departmental Honors Work

 Honors Work may be pursued by any student who is a degree candidate in the College of Arts and Sciences and whose major or program is administered by a department or an administrative committee within the College.

 A student who has completed at least 80 credit hours, but has not yet entered upon the work of the last two semesters, and who has a cumulative grade point average of at least 3.00 and a grade point average in the major of at least 3.50 may apply through the major department or program committee for admission to Honors Work.
 To apply, the student must submit a plan for a major independent project which will be undertaken under the supervision of a member of the major department or program.
-The application form, which requires the student to articulate the independent project briefly, clearly, and with a timetable and modest bibliography, is available in the dean’s office or by following the link below.
+The application form, which requires the student to articulate the independent project briefly, clearly, and with a timetable and modest bibliography, is included in this link:

 Research and Scholarship Opportunities